Chapter 4: it is so, is it so

-In addition to the billboards, free lending libraries in truck stops, hardware stores, and coffee shops will feature books to borrow or take that relate to the quotations on the billboards and Stein’s life.
+In addition to the billboards, free lending libraries in truck stops, hardware stores, and coffee shops featured books to borrow or take that relate to the quotations on the billboards and Stein’s life.
 The majority of the books in the lending libraries were written by Stein’s contemporaries, such as Virginia Woolf, Oscar Wilde, Thomas Mann, and Truman Capote.
 Each of these texts subtly explores gender identity, a crux of Fowler’s practice as an artist.

 Special thanks to: CBS Outdoor, City Lights Books, Lamar Advertising Company, and The Brandon.